Small tortoiseshell on bluebell

 Biodiversity impacts on all our lives.
 Likewise, we impact on biodiversity and, in many cases our actions can have negative implications for the life around us.
 Unfortunately, we have been losing biodiversity at an alarming rate.
 The UK has lost over 100 species of plants and animals during the last century.
 Sadly, many once-common species and habitats have now vanished or are declining rapidly.
 For example, Over 75% of Sheffield's wildflower grassland has been lost since 1980, our heaths are becoming increasingly fragmented and degraded and only two populations of white-clawed crayfish remain in the city.

-The Wildlife Trust for Sheffield and Rotherham is working with its partners to try and halt the loss of this biodiversity locally and restore some of the losses.
-We are doing this through Biodiversity Action Plans, the work of the South Yorkshire Biodiversity Forum, our Policy and Planning System work and the development of Living Landscapes in Sheffield and Rotherham.
+We are working with our partners to try and halt the loss of this biodiversity locally and restore some of the losses.
+We are doing this through Biodiversity Action Plans, our Policy and Planning System work and the development of Living Landscapes in Sheffield and Rotherham.